AltaPay/plugin-salesforce/wiki.md

     | **AltaPay Payment Open URL** | To support an asynchronous payment (e.g. wallet payments) where the provider not always accept the payment upfront this callback is called.
 To indicate this event an open payment contains the confirmation status ‘Not confirmed’. |
     | **AltaPay Payment Notification URL** | In case a payment has not returned an answer (e.g. customer closes window prior to returning to the shop), or when an open payment is accepted/declined.
 When an answer arrives, this callback is called.
 This does not apply to card payments. |
     | **AltaPay Redirect Page URL** | This URL is used when the customer is redirected to a third party (e.g. 3D Secure) to inform the customer about the redirection.
 A default non-branded page is shown if nothing else is stated. |

+    > **Note**
+    >
+    > These callbacks are handled automatically by AltaPay.
+    >
+    > If you wish to modify how the flow works, you may override them.
+However, you will need to manage and track the payment state internally within Salesforce.
+    >
+    > This option is recommended only for advanced setups.

     ---